luispedro/pythonvision_org/content/pages/tutorial.rst

 .. [#] Strictly speaking, this is not true.
 There is also the Python Imaging
        Library (PIL), which is not the same as numpy (in fact, you have to convert back and forth).
-For the kind of image processing that I will be talking about, this does not matter as PIL is targetted towards other types of image manipulation.
+For the kind of image processing that I will be talking about, this does not matter as PIL is targeted towards other types of image manipulation.

 .. [#] This is so useful that, if you are familiar with the shell, you might